hapax/hapax.github.io/assets/teaching.md

 If you look at most high school textbooks, you could be forgiven for thinking otherwise.
 What should be a journey into
-the mathematical world is, in most cases, a joyless plod through symbol manipulation exercises without context, without use, without
+the mathematical world is, in most cases, a joyless plod without context, without use, without
 beauty: a scrubland.

 <figure>